 Odessa, TX – The positive case count continues to rise in the Permian Basin as businesses try to reopen during the COVID-19 pandemic.
-The community can take preventative measures to reduce the spread, including taking an active role in practicing common sense daily health habits – and just wearing a mask in populated areas!
+The community can take preventative measures to reduce the spread, including taking an active role in practicing common sense daily health habits – and just wear a mask in populated areas!

 Coronavirus disease 2019 (COVID-19) is a respiratory illness.
 The virus that caused COVID-19 is a novel coronavirus was first identified during an investigation into an outbreak in Wuhan, China.
 Coronaviruses (CoV) are a large family of viruses that are common in people and many different species of animals, including camels, cattle, cats, and bats.
-These viruses cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
-A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.

 May appear 2 to 14 days after exposure:

 The virus is spread mainly from person-to-person.

 - Between people who are in close contact with one another (within about 6 to 10 feet).

 - Through respiratory droplets produced when an infected person coughs, sneezes, or speaks.